starryway03/stackedit-test/Welcome file.md

 11. IS Sentiment

 ## New Model LLM (22 Nov 2024)
-Changing on additional parameter reminder to act
+Changing on additional parameter :
+1. reminder to activate reminder service.
+2. reminder_time_delta to set time reminder.
+3.
 ### Text
 `
 `